International Combat Martial Arts Encyclopedia

 New York a suburb of Rochester New York.
 He started training on Jul 9th, 1973,

-studying under Dr. Sachio Ashida, a judo instructor
+studying under Dr. Sachio Ashida, a judo instructor at SUNY Brockport,

-at SUNY Brockport, N.Y.
-He received a
+N.Y.
+He received a second degree brown

-second degree brown belt before switching to Karate under Shihan Les Weiner in
+belt before switching to Karate under Shihan Les Weiner in October of 1973.
+He

-October of 1973.
-He changed to then study under Shihan James Gordon in January
+changed to then study under Shihan James Gordon in January of 1974.
+On October

-Degree (Shodan) Black Belt.
-He became Sensei Wagner
+22nd, 1975 he received ihs First Degree (Shodan) Black Belt.
+He became Sensei

-and started teaching at his own school, IMperial KArate, in Rochester New York in 1976.
+Wagner and started teaching at his own school, IMperial KArate, in Rochester

 On July 9th 1998 Sensei Wagner